 First, we want to hear your story to assure that we fully understand your family’s dynamics, values, strengths, challenges, and hopes for the future.
 Collaboratively, your Parent Coach will work with you to develop a personalized action plan addressing your immediate and future concerns while providing support as you begin to implement new parenting strategies and techniques.
-Your Parent Coach will keep you focused, motivated, and positive throughout the partnership, offering healthy perspective and encouragement as you move forward.
+Your Parent Coach will encourage you to stay focused, motivated, and accountable throughout the partnership, offering healthy perspective as you move forward.

 History of Excellence

 With more than 150 years of combined experience supporting clients on six continents (see map below), our team is well versed in understanding how to help you navigate various family configurations and dynamics.

 Additionally, your Parent Coach can become an integral part of a team when other professionals are also helping the family.
 Whether your teen, young adult, or post-secondary adult is seeing a mental health professional; working with an educational consultant; attending a specialty program; or simply facing developmental challenges, we will help guide you through the processes of shifting perspective, reducing stress, and transforming your relationship.

 Parent Coach Professionals has worked with families from countries around the world.